“By failing to prepare, you are preparing to fail.” ― Benjamin Franklin

 The CBT or Confidence Building Time Factor can be thought of like the additional time required to build up the foundational conceptual knowledge tested in the GMAT.
 The GMAT is a test of Quantitative and Verbal Reasoning.
 Thus, if you are extremely weak in either (determined based on your mock test score) the value of CBT would be 0.25.

 According to a survey conducted by GMAC 90 hours is the median amount of time taken by students who score 700+ in the GMAT.
+Thus, the right time to take the GMAT is when you have 3 – 4 months of uninterrupted preparation time or approximately 90 – 120 hours for GMAT preparation.

 Learn more about how long it takes to prepare for the GMAT in this article.